GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Looking forward: exploring template potential

 Next, you will learn how to maximize template features such as custom properties to benefit your application development.

-## Setting template properties and using environment variables

-Next, you will learn about the benefits of template properties and environment variables.
-Then, you will view template properties and environment variables in a configuration.

 ## Learning about template properties